 Carnotaurus (meaning “meat bull”–people often say it means “meat-eating bull,” but it doesn’t) was a Late Cretaceous South American abelisaur, a group of short-faced, medium-sized, leggy carnivores with head ornamentation and comically tiny arms.
 They hunted sort of like big cats, biting once and then holding on until the prey was subdued, rather than going for raw bite force–that’s why their skulls are shorter than, say, Tyrannosaurus: Carnotaurus’s jaws were stronger in torsion but worse in compression.
-They also weren’t nearly as big; Carnotaurus maxed out at 2.5ish tons, while Tyrannosaurus was about 6 times heavier.
+They also weren’t nearly as big; Carnotaurus weighed around 1.35 tonnes, while Tyrannosaurus was about 6 times heavier.

 Carnotaurus is known from a single, nearly complete specimen, so while we understand its anatomy well, we don’t know much about its ontogeny or if it exhibited sexual dimorphism.
 I went with very little sexual dimorphism in this piece because none is apparent in the closely related Majungasaurus, which is known from many specimens.
 The only difference between Mr. and Ms. in this picture is that the lady has skinnier horns and bare arms, but if they were in color, he would be brightly colored while she would be more plain.